 Organic food products enjoy a price premium at market, ranging from a few percentage points to multiples of 2X and higher.
-Consumers have shown they are willing to pay more for organic products that are creating positive impacts for communities and our environment4.
+Consumers have shown they are willing to pay more for organic products that are creating positive impacts for communities and our environment5.

 Iroquois Valley's rental revenue is directly linked to this premium.
-Many of the Company's leases combine both base and variable rent components, the latter of which is dependent on a farm's top line revenue in any given year.
-The Company is effectively receiving an option on the future business revenues of the farm.
+Many of the Company's leases combine both base and variable rent components, the latter of which is dependent on a farm's top-line revenue in any given year.
+The lease is effectively giving the Company an option on the future business revenues of the farm.
 The chart below illustrates some price premiums that directly impact the farms in our portfolio.